github/docs/content/admin/overview/creating-an-enterprise-account.md

 {% data variables.product.prodname_ghe_cloud %} includes the option to create an enterprise account, which enables collaboration between multiple organizations and gives administrators a single point of visibility and management.
 For more information, see "[About enterprise accounts](/admin/overview/about-enterprise-accounts)."

 {% data reusables.enterprise.create-an-enterprise-account %} If you pay by invoice, you can create an enterprise account yourself on {% data variables.product.prodname_dotcom %}.
-If not, you can [contact our sales team](https://github.com/enterprise/contact?ref_page=/pricing&ref_cta=Contact%20Sales&ref_loc=cards) to create an enterprise account for you.
+If not, you can [contact our sales team](https://github.com/enterprise/contact?ref_page=/pricing&ref_cta=Contact%20Sales&ref_loc=cards) to switch to paying by invoice and to create an enterprise account for you.

 An enterprise account is included with {% data variables.product.prodname_ghe_cloud %}.
 Creation of an enterprise account does not result in additional charges on your bill.